-- A. Remit tax; - B. Compensate loss; - C. 10% legal reserve, unless the amount of legal reserve has reached the total capital amount; - D. Special reserve in accordance with law and the competent authority. - E. Certain parts of the balance shall be included into accumulated undistributed profit from previous year based on the company's current environment, growth stage and long term financial planning.
+- A. Remit tax; - B. Compensate loss; - C. 10% legal reserve, unless the amount of legal reserve has reached the total capital amount: - D. Special reserve in accordance with law and the competent authority. - E. Certain parts of the balance shall be included into accumulated undistributed profit from previous year based on the company's current environment, growth stage and long term financial planning.
 The board of directors will distribute the remaining amount as shareholder dividend based on the capital situation and economic development of the current year.
 Cash dividend shall account for 10% or more of the total shareholder dividend and shall be proposed by the board of directors and submitted to the shareholder meeting for resolution.

-(2) According to the company's dividend policy, the distributed shareholder dividend was not less than 30% of the current undistributed profit since the past years.
-Please refer to the company's website at www.acter.com.tw→Investors→ Stock quote & Dividends history.
+(2)The board of directors shall set out the company's dividend policy based on the operational performance and the need of capital and submit it to the shareholder meeting for resolution.
+According to the resolution of board, the distributed shareholder dividend would be not less than 51% of the current undistributed profit.
+Besides, cash dividend should account for 10% or more of the total shareholder dividend.
+Please refer to the company's website at www.acter.com.tw→Investors→Shareholder service→Stock quote & Dividends history.